Vijf Meihal: History

 The Dutch national basketball team played a EuroBasket qualification match in the Vijf Meihal on 16 August 2013.
 The Netherlands played against Portugal and won the match, 71–53.
 Later the Vijf Meihal became the main arena of the national team.

-The complex is nicknamed De Schuur (English: The Barn) by ZZ Leiden fans.
+The complex was mockingly nicknamed De Schuur (English: The Barn) by ZZ Leiden fans.

+The municipality of Leiden constructed a new sports hall, the Sportcomplex 1574, which Leiden started using from the 2023–24 season.
+On 30 September 2024, the hall was closed.